Assessor's Office

 Tax Bills Sent 2nd Week in September

-More information on the 2023 commitment can be found on the commitment files page.
-Property tax bills are also posted on our web page.
-The Property Record Cards for all Bath properties are available on our website and from the online assessor's database
+More information on the 2024 commitment will be found on the commitment files page.
+Property tax bills will also be posted on our web page when they are available.
+Updated Property Record Cards for all Bath properties are available on our website and from the online assessor's database.
+The online assessor's database is updated each night.
+The printed Property Record Cards are generally updated by late September

 Property Tax Relief

-Rapidly rising residential property values have the effect of shifting more of the property tax burden to residential property taxpayers, who in 2023 contributed 58% of the total property tax revenue raised in the City of Bath.
+Rapidly rising residential property values have the effect of shifting more of the property tax burden to residential property taxpayers.
 In response, the State of Maine has expanded access to two important programs for property tax relief: the Property Tax Fairness Credit and the Property Tax Deferral loan program.
 You can find more information on these programs on our webpage

-In 2023, we updated 2019 property values to ensure the City's real property remains, on average, valued for tax purposes at or near 100% of its market valuation.
-Without such an update, State of Maine reimbursements to the City for various property tax exemptions would have been reduced by 22%, and homestead exemptions would have been reduced in value to $19,250.
-In 2022, Bath received nearly $3.1 million in State reimbursements for property tax exemptions; a reduction in reimbursement would lead to property tax increases for all Bath taxpayers.
+In 2024, we updated property values for the 2nd year in a row to ensure the City's real property remains, on average, valued for tax purposes at or near 100% of its market valuation.
+Without such an update, State of Maine reimbursements to the City for various property tax exemptions would have been reduced by 15-20%, and homestead and veteran's exemptions would have been reduced in value as well.
+Last year, Bath received nearly $3.1 million in State reimbursements for property tax exemptions; a reduction in reimbursement would lead to property tax increases for all Bath taxpayers.
 This update is based on our 2019 full city-wide revaluation (as of 4/1/2019).
 For a summary of the 2019 revaluation please see the 2019 Revaluation Summary page.

-For information on the valuation update, including a full report on the 2023 valuation changes, see our 2023 Valuations page.
+More information on the 2024 Property Valuation update will be posted soon.
 You can also make an appointment online to review your valuation with the assessor.

 For more information on Bath's assessments and valuations from year to year, see our Assessing History page.